BenjaminDigeon/cleverage-techlunch-terminal/terminal.md

 ### Users

 - Multi-user system
-- A special user call root who is the administrator and have every rights
+- A special user named root who is the administrator and have every rights

 ----

 ### Permissions

-- Each "file" have a owner, a group and some basics ACL
+- Each "file" has an owner, a group and some basics ACL
 - More details in examples

 ---